tylerjwoodfin/securedata/README.md

 ```
 from securedata import securedata

-# writes to a file named LOG_DAILY YYYY-MM-DD in the default log folder (or securedata.getItem('path_log')) inside a YYYY-MM-DD folder
+# writes to a file named LOG_DAILY YYYY-MM-DD in the default log folder (or securedata.getItem('path', 'log')) inside a YYYY-MM-DD folder
 securedata.log("Dear Diary...")
 securedata.log("This function hit a breakpoint", level="debug")
 securedata.log("Looks like the server is on fire", level="critical")